Skip to content

 The full stack: 13 applications, 3 Fastify APIs, 3 PostgreSQL databases, full OAuth 2.1/OIDC (5 roles, 19 scopes, 18 granular permissions, 2FA), Kubernetes with auto-scaling, Terraform IaC, and Prometheus/Grafana monitoring.

 Real money flowing through the system.
-Not a prototype.
-Not a toy project.
-Production-grade fintech with compliance.
+Production-grade fintech with compliance, not a prototype.

-I’m building educational content — an ebook, course, and YouTube series on Spec Driven Development — because AI changed how we write code, but not how we think about it.
+I’m building educational content: an ebook, a course, and a YouTube series on building production systems with AI: spec-driven development, harness engineering, and the architecture that keeps them from breaking.
+AI changed how we write code, not how we think about it.